athomasliz/Notesaurus/docs/java/core.md

     ```
 1. Static import allows you not to specify where each static method or variable comes from each time you use it.
 1. Static import can only import static members.
 1. Static import cannot import class.
-Import class with regular imports.
+To import class, use regular import instead.
-1. You cannot static import static members with the same name.
+1. You cannot static import 2 or more static members with the same name.
 In that case, refer to static member via their class name.
 ### Pass by value
 1. Java is a pass-by-value language.
-1. When a method is invoked and parameters are passed to this method, copy of the variables are made and the method receives these copies.
+1. When a method is invoked, it receives **copy** of the parameter from the caller.
 1. Assignments made to the parameter in the method do not affect the caller.
-1. When passing a value, the method receives the copy of value.
+1. When passing a primitive, the method receives a copy of primitive's value.
     ```java
     static void increment(int i){
         i += 1;
+        System.out.println( "Callee: " + i ); // Callee: 1001
     }
     public static void main(String... args) {
         int salary = 1000;
         increment(salary);
-        System.out.println(salary); // 1000
+        System.out.println( "Caller: " + salary ); // Caller: 1000
     }
     ```
-1. When passing an object, the method receives the copy of reference.
+1. When passing an object, the method receives a copy of reference.
     ```java
     static void reassign(StringBuilder sb){
         sb = new StringBuilder("Happy Valley");
+        System.out.println( "Callee: " + sb ); // Callee: Happy Valley
     }
     public static void main(String... args) {
        var sb = new StringBuilder("Hello World");
        reassign(sb);
-       System.out.println(sb); // Hello World
+       System.out.println( "Caller: " + sb ); // Caller: Hello World
     }
     ```
     Note sb in the main method is still pointing to the Stringbuilder with value Hello World.